 Q. Should I attend any job fairs?
 A. No. Typically, job fairs are random and do not add any value for criminal-background jobseekers.
 Most job fair organizers simply; (1) are not bold enough to discuss the "criminal background" reality to employers, or (2) do not know how to speak to employers about engaging/considering criminal-background job fair attendees, or (3) organizers do not care about adding “value” for jobseekers with criminal backgrounds.
 Most job fair organizers only care about packing a venue with thousands of jobseekers and [only] a handful of companies (with half of them being temp/staffing agencies).
 I would not waste my time chasing down dozens of random job fairs every week (especially, in the Dallas/Ft.
 Worth area)...in this economy...most of them are planned and executed by incompetent/inexperienced job fair organizers and are a complete waste of time for jobseekers that have been “touched” by the criminal justice system.

 Q. Why am I able to get hired by a temp/staffing agency and not a “real” company?
-A. The temp/staffing agency does not care if you transition from temp-to-perm, at the 90 day point.
+A. Most temp/staffing agencies do not care if you transition from temp-to-perm, at the 90 day point.
 Consequently, what happens every week to unsuspecting/un-informed criminal-background jobseekers is…On approximately the 90th day, the company’s [own] HR dept. runs/processes your paperwork to attempt to transition you from temp-to-permanent; and when the HR dept. discovers that you’ve been “touched” by the criminal justice system, the HR Dept. will terminate your employment, because the [actual] company is not Def.
 Adj./Misd./Felony-Friendly.
-THIS HAPPENS ALL THE TIME…the temp/staffing agency is only concerned with exploiting you and billing the company $3-$5/hr. on top of your $8 - $10/hr temp paycheck.
-Temp/staffing agencies are focused on making a profit for every hour that you work on their payroll…not about helping criminal-background jobseekers find permanent/long-term/gainful employment.
+THIS HAPPENS ALL THE TIME…most temp/staffing agencies are only concerned with exploiting you and billing the company $3-$5/hr. on top of your $8 - $10/hr temp paycheck.
+Most temp/staffing agencies are focused on making a profit for every hour that you work on their payroll…not about helping criminal-background jobseekers find permanent/long-term/gainful employment.

 Q. Should I seek expunction or a non-disclosure of my offense(s) so employers can’t see them?
 A. First and foremost, you should consult with a specialized attorney (ie http://yourlawyerleon.com/index.htm) Secondly, from my (15+ yr) experience and elementary understanding, if you were convicted, you are 99.9% ineligible to seek expunction or non-disclosure.
 Applying for Expunctions or Non-Disclosures is reserved for individuals that opted for deferred adjudication and successfully completed their probation terms.
 Visit www.deferredadjudication.org for more details.
 Also google expunctions and non-disclosures to perform your own research…there is a lot of misinformation floating around Texas…Good Luck